CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `template <typename C> bool` **`file_is_drive_relative`**`(const basic_string<C>& file)`

-These indicate whether a file name is absolute or relative; exactly one of them will be true for any file name (an empty string is considered to be a relative name).
+These indicate whether a file name is absolute or relative; exactly one of them will be true for any non-empty file name (including illegal ones).

 On Windows, two extra functions identify "drive relative" paths that are relative to the current directory on a specific drive <span